gabrielasd/pyeom/README.rst

 Make sure compatible versions of NumPy_ and SciPy_ are installed.

-Run the following in your shell to download EOMEE via ``git``:
+Run the following in your shell to download PyEOM via ``git``:

 .. code:: shell

-    git clone https://github.com/gabrielasd/eomee.git && cd eomee
+    git clone https://github.com/gabrielasd/pyeom.git && cd pyeom

-Then, run the following to install EOMEE via ``pip``:
+Then, run the following to install PyEOM via ``pip``:

 .. code:: shell